 The results of breast reconstruction are long lasting, though this depends on a number of factors.
 The reconstructed breast(s) could be disrupted by cancer recurrence or the effects of aging and pregnancy.
 If breast implants are used in the reconstruction, there may be a need to replace the breast implant approximately a decade later, should implant complications arise.

 Dr. Brian G. Widenhouse is passionately committed to reflecting your inner beauty.
-Using the latest and most advanced procedures for cosmetic and reconstructive surgery, our team offers full body plastic surgery, emphasizing overall health and wellness to the residents of Charleston, Daniel Island, Mount Pleasant and the surrounding communities in South Carolina.
+Using the latest and most advanced procedures for cosmetic and reconstructive surgery, our team offers full body plastic surgery, emphasizing overall health and wellness to the residents of Charleston, Daniel Island, Mount Pleasant, Summerville and the surrounding communities in South Carolina.
 Contact Port City Plastic Surgery today!